adampawelka/PortManagement/docs/SprintB/US-3.1.2.md

 - Styled with a unified design system or component library.
 - Ensures consistent typography, colors, and spacing across all pages.

-## 4. Testing - TODO
+## 4. Testing

 ### Unit Testing

+**Header Component:**
+- Tested that the logo and app name were rendered correctly.
+- Ensured that the primary navigation links (like Home, About, etc.) were visible and functioning as expected.

+**Primary Navigation:**
+- Verified that the Primary Navigation component was always visible and contained the correct links based on user roles (Admin, User).
+- Tested responsiveness to ensure that the layout adapted correctly for tablet and mobile screens.

+**Language Switcher:**
+- Verified that the language switcher button rendered correctly.
+- Ensured that clicking the language switcher button toggled between languages (EN/PT) and updated the UI components accordingly.

-### Integration Testing ??
+### Integration Testing

-### End-to-end Testing ??
+**Role-Based Navigation:**
+- Verified that different user roles (e.g., Admin, User) saw the correct navigation links.
+- Admin users had access to additional sections like Docks, while regular users only saw standard content.

-Since the tests were implemented in the last stage, the authorization had been already implemented, that's why login was a part of end-to-end testing sequence.
+Disclaimer: Since the tests were implemented in the last stage, the authorization had been already implemented, that's why login was a part of the testing.

 ## 5. Demonstration
-Run the Port Management application in web browser and [...].
+Run the Port Management application in web browser with `http://localhost:5173`

 ## 6. Observations